-The shutdown command instructs the CGE server instance to shut down gracefully.
+The shutdown command requests that the server be shutdown gracefully.
 If this command is executed by the user that owns the server process, the user will receive a success message indicating that the server has shut down.

-This command will not succeed if the server is in a bad state.
+NOTE: If the server is in a bad state, then this command will not succeed.
 Standard Linux techniques for killing an application process should be used in this case.